How Much Does Mulch Cost?

-On average, mulch costs $192 to $402 per cubic yard to be professionally installed.
-These prices include delivery and labor (spreading and basic site preparation).
+On average, mulch costs $77 to $94 per cubic yard professionally installed.
+These prices include delivery and labor (spreading and basic site preparation), and will be lower or higher depending on the type of mulch.

 We’ve based these costs on mulch installation prices across the U.S. The cost of your mulch project can change based on the type of mulch and delivery prices.